 This function is very handy for when you're debugging and want to display something as output but don't want to change the programs's overall timing by blocking.
-Think of it like a print statement.
-There are no return values on one of these Popups.
+Think of it like a print statement A word of caution...
+Windows that are created after the NoWait Popup are "slaves" to the NoWait'd popup.
+If you close the Popup, it will also lose the window the you created after the Popup.
+A good rule of thumb is to leave the popup open while you're interacting with the rest of your program until you understand what happens when you close the NoWaitPopup.